 Signs - 2021

 It seems like no matter where you go, there will always be signs of humans having been nearby.
 Nature is not unexplored, or particularly natural, in this day and age.
 We can still appreciate what we've got: even something as unappealing as a roadside is important to conserve.
 I've been trying to find somewhere in my neighbourhood that feels untouched as far as the eye can see, but so far I've not come across anywhere like that.
-I should point out that the mine shaft pictured is on property, filled in, and not past that big warning sign.

 The drain here feels almost surreal.
 Well made infrastructure out in the middle of nowhere, still clean and untouched by graffiti.
 It brings with it a certain vibe, and seems to say "This is a human place now".